microsoft/BotFramework-WebChat/packages/README.md

 > Minification is carried out by Terser via Webpack.
 > Eval source maps took 1.6s to load in browser, while code without source maps only took 300-500ms to load.
 Thus, test build should not contains source maps.

-Tests run locally will be using development build without any code coverage collection.
+Tests run locally will use the development build without any code coverage collection.

 To select different build flavors, set `node_env` to:

 -  `production`
 -  `test`
--  `development` or not set
+-  `development` (default)

 ## Scripts